Bitget Review

 - Complete the CAPTCHA

-One thing I learned: write down your credentials somewhere secure before moving on.
-Bitget account recovery is painful if you lose access to your email and password simultaneously.
+One important note: write down your credentials somewhere secure before moving on.
+Bitget account recovery is difficult if you lose access to your email and password simultaneously.

 Step 2: Complete KYC Verification (10 minutes to 24 hours)